 - These warning signs are indications that there’s a problem with your steering and suspension.
 These systems are extremely important to monitor since they’re directly related to your safety and your ability to handle your vehicle.

 If it suddenly feels like your car wants to pull in one direction instead of driving straight, it’s likely an issue with your alignment.
 Another red flag is when your tires suddenly experience uneven tread wear.
 When you drive over potholes, it creates vibrations that will put your alignment out of whack.
 Good wheel alignment is essential for the lifespan of your tires and it’s also related to safer handling.
 Talk to your mechanic about getting an alignment as soon as possible.
 This affordable service will extend the life of your tires and keep you driving on the straight and narrow.

-For all your automotive service and repair needs, contact Primary Care Auto Repair in Warwick, RI at 401-320-4640 to schedule an appointment today!
+For all your automotive service and repair needs, contact Primary Care Auto Repair in Warwick, RI to schedule an appointment today!